sqlchat/sqlchat/README.md

 ## Data Privacy

-All database conenction configs are stored locally in your browser.
+- All database conenction configs are stored locally in your browser.
 You can also visit settings to clear the data.

+- Only the database schema will be sent to the OpenAI API.
+No table data will be sent to OpenAI API.

 ## Local Development